Kong/kong-operator/docs/api-reference.md

 #### KongServiceAPISpec

-KongServiceAPISpec defines specification of a Kong Service.
+KongServiceAPISpec defines the specification of a Kong Service.